ElementsProject/lightning/doc/lightning-openchannel_bump.7.md

 Must have the Non-Witness UTXO (PSBT\_IN\_NON\_WITNESS\_UTXO) set for every input.
 An error (code 309) will be returned if this requirement is not met.

-*commitment_feerate* is an optional field.
-Sets the feerate for commitment transactions: see **fundchannel**.

-*funding_feerate* is an optional field.
-Sets the feerate for the funding transaction.
-Defaults to 'opening' feerate.

-*announce* is an optional field.
-Whether or not to announce this channel.

-*close_to* is a Bitcoin address to which the channel funds should be sent on close.
-Only valid if both peers have negotiated `option_upfront_shutdown_script`.

 RETURN VALUE
 ------------